18.9 Disorders of the Female Reproductive System

 Dr. Choo examines Erica and asks about her symptoms and health history.
 She checks the level of oxygen in Erica’s blood by attaching a device called a pulse oximeter to Erica’s finger.

-Dr. Choo concludes that Erica has , which is an infection that commonly occurs after a person has a cold or flu.
+Dr. Choo concludes that Erica has bronchitis, which is an infection that commonly occurs after a person has a cold or flu.
 Bronchitis is sometimes referred to as a “chest cold,” so Erica’s grandmother was right!
 Bronchitis causes inflammation and a build up of mucus in the bronchial tubes in the chest.

-Because bronchitis is usually caused by and not , Dr. Choo tells Erica that antibiotics are not likely to help.
+Because bronchitis is usually caused by viruses and not bacteria, Dr. Choo tells Erica that antibiotics are not likely to help.
 Instead, she recommends that Erica try to thin out and remove the mucus by drinking plenty of fluids and using a humidifier or spending time in a steamy shower.
 She recommends that Erica get plenty of rest as well.

 Dr. Choo also tells Erica some things not to do — most importantly, to stop smoking while she is sick, and to try to quit smoking in the long-term.
 She explains that smoking can make people more susceptible to bronchitis and can hinder recovery.
 Finally, she advises Erica to avoid taking over-the-counter cough suppressant medication.